Colleges by Location

 Admissions

-In order to maximize your chances of getting admitted, you need to know as much as possible about the university's criteria for admission.
-Check out some vital info about admission policy and requirements at University of Washington.
+If you know as much as possible about the institution's criteria for admission, your chances of getting accepted will significantly improve.
+Discover some relevant facts about admission policy and requirements at University of Washington.

-In 2023, the school accepted 24,942 new students.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is very difficult to get into.
-This eminent school with a rich history offers an excellent learning experience to its students.
+In 2024, the school accepted 26,545 new students.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is very difficult to get into.
+With a rich history of academic excellence, it offers an unparalleled educational experience.

 Test Scores

-The latest reported average GPA of the enrolled students was 3.83.
-This implies that you'll probably need a GPA above the average to secure admission.
+The latest reported average GPA of the enrolled students was 3.8.
+Accordingly, you'll probably need an above-average GPA in order to be granted acceptance.

 Deadlines

-Be sure to apply to this school by November 15.
-If you are applying as a transfer student, note that the application deadline is February 15.
+The closing date for applications to this school is November 15.
+For transfer students, the application deadline is February 15.

 Acceptance Rate